toshirot/ccchart/README.md

 <hr>
 <h3>Some of the download method</h3>
 <li>Download from <a href=http://ccchart.com/>ccchart.com</a>
 <li>Download from this page: Download the zip file by clicking on the upper right [Download ZIP] button on this top page.
-And installing unzip.
+And installing unzip. or etc...
 <li id="bower">Bower<code><pre>$ cd ./YourDir
 $ npm i -g bower
 $ bower i ccchart